Skip to content

 Sleep disorders:

-People with ME/CFS often suffer from sleep disorders in which restful sleep does not bring the expected relief, so that they do not feel rested and refreshed after waking up.
+People with ME/CFS often suffer from sleep disorders where restful sleep does not bring the expected relief, so they do not feel rested and refreshed when they wake up.

 Postural orthostatic tachycardia syndrome (POTS):

-This condition is associated with difficulties in maintaining normal blood pressure and heart rate when moving from a lying to a standing position, leading to symptoms such as dizziness, lightheadedness, or fainting.
+This condition is associated with difficulties in maintaining normal blood pressure and heart rate when moving from lying to standing, resulting in symptoms such as dizziness, lightheadedness or fainting.

 Mast cell activation syndrome (MCAS):

-MCAS is an immunological disorder in which mast cells release chemical substances such as histamine inappropriately and excessively, leading to symptoms in the skin, gastrointestinal tract, heart, respiratory tract, and nervous system.
+MCAS is an immunological disorder in which mast cells inappropriately and excessively release chemicals such as histamine, leading to symptoms in the skin, gastrointestinal tract, heart, respiratory tract and nervous system.

 Pain: